exadel-inc/etoolbox-authoring-kit/CONTRIBUTING.md

 ## We use Github Flow
 All code changes happen through Pull Requests.

-Pull requests are the best way to propose changes to the codebase (please follow this guid [Github Flow](https://guides.github.com/introduction/flow/index.html)).
+Pull requests are the best way to propose changes to the codebase (please follow this guide [Github Flow](https://guides.github.com/introduction/flow/index.html)).

 We actively welcome your pull requests:
 1. Fork the repo and create your branch from `master`.